leon340/song-mood/README.md

 into the other factors impacting song sentiment however the MER model should be revisited to improve accuracy in the future.

-# Tempo Analysis
+# Tempo and Loudness Analysis

 **Overview:**

-Predict the sentiment of a song based on its tempo.
+Predict the sentiment of a song based on its loudness or tempo.

-# Loudness Analysis

-**Overview:**

-Predict the sentiment of a song based on its loudness.

 # Final Sentiment Equation

 **Overview:**

 Something must tie together the various factors impacting song sentiment to be explored.
-Currently, an average of the lyrical and title sentiment is taken between the IMDB model, Yelp model, Text blob, and NLTK's SentimentIntensityAnalyzer to produce a final sentiment score from 0 to 1.
-This does not yet take into account the other factors contributing to a song's sentiment and must be expanded upon.
+An average of the lyrical and title sentiment between the IMDB model, Yelp model, Text blob, and NLTK's SentimentIntensityAnalyzer does not take into account the other factors contributing to a song's sentiment and must be expanded upon.

 **Equation Inputs:** Mode, Lyric Sentiment, Title Sentiment, Loudness, Tempo

-**Equation Outputs:** Scale of how happy or sad the song is
+**Equation Outputs:** Scale of how sad or happy the song is (0-1)

-Reliance on lyrics still to be investigated.

 # Resources
 Inspiration: https://kvsingh.github.io/lyrics-sentiment-analysis.html